-Millions of people are paying over the odds for their energy bills.
-This Big Energy Saving Week, we’re encouraging you to make a BIG difference by making a handful of changes.
+Millions of people are paying over the odds for their energy bills, so we’re encouraging you to make a BIG difference by making a handful of changes.

 We’ve got some top tips, useful information and advice to help you understand your energy use, see how you could cut your fuel bills, and check whether there is any financial support you may be entitled to.

 - Check and switch supplier